brianhornick/NBA-Stats-Analysis-SQL/README.md

 Do more 3-Point Attempts impact winning when adjusted for 3-Point Percentage?

 What results in more wins?
-Outrebounding opponents vs making more 3-pointers.
+Outrebounding opponents vs shooting a higher 3-Point %

 ### Question 1 - Average Number of 3s: 2013/14 vs 2022/23